Persistent and Zigzag Homology: A Matrix Factorization Viewpoint: Algorithms for Canonical Forms of Type A Quiver Representations

-\cref{thm:barcode_form_unique} is equivalent to the statement that the indecomposables of $A_n$-type quivers are interval indecomposables.
-Note that the uniqueness of the Jordan normal form for companion matrices is a special case of \cref{thm:barcode_form_unique} that applies to persistence-type quivers, following \cref{sec:graded_module}.
+This means that the matrix $\Lambda$ will not depend on the choice of basis used to form the companion matrix.
+Note that the uniqueness of the Jordan normal form for companion matrices is a special case of \cref{thm:barcode_form_unique} that applies to persistence-type quivers, following \cref{sec:type_a_quiver}.